canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 * **Review only the code that has changed**.
 Let's stop saying things like _Now you're here, change that method over there too_.
 * **Find bugs instead of style issues**.
 Let's rely on linters, compiler warnings, and IDE extensions to find styling issues.

-Recently, I found out about [conventional comments](https://conventionalcomments.org/).
+Recently, I found out about [Conventional Comments](https://conventionalcomments.org/).
 With this convention, we start our comments with labels to show the type of comments (suggestion, nitpick, question) and their nature (blocking, non-blocking, if-minor).

 I use Conventional Comments to avoid [tricky or pushy questions during code reviews]({% post_url 2022-12-05-LeadingQuestionsOnCodeReviews %}).